 Intuit (INTU) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the maker of TurboTax, QuickBooks and other accounting software had lost 9.5% over the past month.
-This has lagged the Computer and Technology sector's loss of 4.59% and the S&P 500's gain of 0.12% in that time.
+Heading into today, shares of the maker of TurboTax, QuickBooks and other accounting software had lost 12.78% over the past month, lagging the Computer and Technology sector's loss of 5.11% and the S&P 500's gain of 0.22% in that time.

-Intuit will be looking to display strength as it nears its next earnings release.
-On that day, Intuit is projected to report earnings of $1.88 per share, which would represent year-over-year growth of 176.47%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.74 billion, up 73.58% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.66 per share and revenue of $12.28 billion.
 These totals would mark changes of +19.71% and +27.45%, respectively, from last year.

-Any recent changes to analyst estimates for Intuit should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for Intuit.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.33% lower.
-Intuit is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 0.33% lower.
+Intuit is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Intuit is currently trading at a Forward P/E ratio of 49.64.
-This valuation marks a premium compared to its industry's average Forward P/E of 41.2.
+Digging into valuation, Intuit currently has a Forward P/E ratio of 47.43.
+For comparison, its industry has an average Forward P/E of 38.28, which means Intuit is trading at a premium to the group.

-It is also worth noting that INTU currently has a PEG ratio of 3.17.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Computer - Software stocks are, on average, holding a PEG ratio of 2.86 based on yesterday's closing prices.
+It is also worth noting that INTU currently has a PEG ratio of 3.03.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Computer - Software industry currently had an average PEG ratio of 2.77 as of yesterday's close.

 The Computer - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 99, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 164, putting it in the bottom 36% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.